tefter/guides/content/features/aliases/_index.en.md

 type `go/api-docs` in your browser's address bar to navigate there.
 Think of it as a https://www.golinks.io/ alternative.

-Aliases can either be private for a user or they can be global for an organization.
+Aliases can either be private for a user or they can be global for a team.

 ![list-aliases](https://i.imgur.com/aZvW1QV.png)